Kitware/CMake/Help/command/cmake_policy.rst

 influence only the current top of the policy stack.

 .. versionadded:: 3.25
-  The :command:`block` and :command:`endblock` commands offer a more flexible and more secure way to manage the policy stack.
-The pop action is done automatically when the :command:`endblock` command is executed, so it avoid to call the :command:`cmake_policy(POP)` command before each :command:`return` command.
+  The :command:`block(SCOPE_FOR POLICIES)` command offers a more flexible and more secure way to manage the policy stack.
+The pop action is done automatically when leaving the block scope, so there is no need to precede each :command:`return` with a call to :command:`cmake_policy(POP)`.

   .. code-block:: cmake